justirma/remotenewbie/content/post/3-tips-for-onboarding-remote-employees-in-2019.md

 [X] Scheduled 3 virtual chats with different team members

+Thanks for reading!
+If you have a few seconds would love for you to check out [Meet Cafecito](https://meetcafecito.com).
+I'm on a mission to support remote workers in squashing isolation by introducing and connecting local remote workers to each other.
+Any feedback or questions?
+Reach out!

 Make sure to keep up with my blogs, courses, and free webinars by subscribing to [my weekly newsletter.](https://theremotenewbie.substack.com)